alexharris/ahwd/src/about.md

     </div>
 </div>

-An average project might cost anywhere from $2000 to $25,000 depending on the particulars of what is needed, and takes 6-16 weeks.
+An average project might cost anywhere from $2000 to $25,000 depending on the particulars of what is needed, and take 6-16 weeks.
 Check out this [case study](/blog/cckw) to get an in-depth sense of how I think through solving client needs during a project

 <h2 class="instrument-serif" >About Me</h2>